kcl-lang/kcl-lang.io/versioned_docs/version-0.7.0/reference/xlang-api/rest-api.md

 	int32 line = 10;

 	repeated Decorator decorators = 11;  // schema decorators

+	string filename = 12;                // `filename` represents the absolute path of the file name where the attribute is located. string pkg_path = 13;                // `pkg_path` represents the path name of the package where the attribute is located. string description = 14;             // `description` represents the document of the attribute. map<string, Example> examples = 15;  // A map object to hold examples, the key is the example name.
 }

 message Decorator {
 	string name = 1;
 	repeated string arguments = 2;
 	map<string, string> keywords = 3;
+}

+message Example {
+	string summary = 1;                // Short description for the example. string description = 2;            // Long description for the example. string value = 3;                  // Embedded literal example.
 }

 // ----------------------------------------------------------------------------